-I would like us to imagine that every time we talk about this topic, we are being overheard by a woman who has had an abortion.
-When we speak, will she hear us talking about a God of love?
+I would like you to imagine that every time you talk about this topic, you are being overheard by a woman who has had an abortion.
+When you speak, will she hear you talking about a God of love?
 Will she see the God who longs to forgive her and bring her home?
 Will she understand that in Christ she will no longer be seen as that woman who terminated her child?
 The gospel is to be good news for her.
 When God forgives, he will remember her sin no more (Isaiah 43:25).
 Despite what any of us have done God delights over those he has redeemed.

-The unborn are not the only victims of an abortion culture.
+The unborn are not the only victims of an abortion.
 The mother may be a willing victim, but she is a victim nonetheless.
 Her conscience is being violated in this act.
 Behind that mother’s choice there may be a man who supports her action.
-Indeed, if our society votes to repeal the eighth amendment then there will be a collective responsibility for every abortion that is carried out in the state.
+Indeed, if you vote to repeal the Eight Amendment then you will have a shared responsibly for every abortion that will be performed in this state.

 I am glad to live in a country that has a constitutional provision aimed at protecting the unborn.
-I will be voting to retain this.
-I hope you will too.
 However, I am also aware that this is a country that has a shameful history in the way it has treated young women who have got pregnant outside of marriage.
-Many a girl went off to England to have an abortion for fear of the religious-hypocrites who would have scorned her and her child for the rest of their lives.
+One of the women interviewed by the Irish Times admitted that it was fear that prompted her have her abortion—including the fear of what her grandmother would think.
+Many a girl went to England for fear of the religious hypocrites who would have scorned her and her child for the rest of their lives.
 As Christians, we seek to shame nobody, for we believe in a Saviour who endured the shame of the cross in order to cover the shame that should have been ours (Hebrews 12:2).
 We thank God for the life of every child, no matter what the circumstances are surrounding their conception.
-When a fellow Christian falls into sin we are called to restore them in mercy (Jude 23) and we are to comfort those who are tempted to be filled with sorrow over their past (2 Corinthians 3:7).
+When someone falls into sin we are called to restore them in mercy (Jude 23) and we to bring the gospel and then comfort those who are tempted to be filled with sorrow over their past (2 Cor.
+3:7).